webpack/webpack.js.org/content/get-started/index.md

    [0] ./app/index.js 170 bytes {0} [built]

 ```
+T> Output may vary.
+If the build is successful then you are good to go.

 T> If you created a local `webpack@beta` build, be sure to reference `webpack` with `./node_modules/.bin/webpack` on the command line.